Košice guide Slovakia

 State Theater Košice

-Jacob's Palace - A historic building from the end of the 19th century built in the neo-Gothic style.
+Jacob's Palace - A historic building from the late 19th century built in the neo-Gothic style.
 The palace is known for its beautiful architecture and interesting history.
-They currently use it for various social events.
+The builder Arpád Jakab incorporated discarded stone parts from the Cathedral of St. Elizabeth, which he acquired during its renovation, into the construction of the palace.
+In April and May 1945, the President of Czechoslovakia, Edvard Beneš, briefly resided here.

 Jacob´s palace